The Consulate General of Israel to the Midwest announced winners of its Social Impact Grants during an awards ceremony on Friday, June 17, in Detroit.

 Empowered Flower Girl is committed to showcasing youth making a positive difference and those who are using their gifts to bring joy to others.

 Do you know a young social entrepreneur or change maker (who identifies as female) from 5 to 25, let us know.
 We’ll highlight her in the next issue of Be EmPOWERed.
-Email email@example.com.
+Email details (name, age, city and up to 100 words on why your nominee should be selected) to email@example.com.

 Make sure you sign up to receive the Be EmPOWERed newsletter!